Golf carts are increasingly common on neighborhood streets and community roads.

 Indiana’s laws for low-speed vehicles require the driver to have a valid driver’s license operating on public streets.

-One of the essential requirements is that you must have a golf cart registration according to Indiana golf cart laws.
+Another essential requirement is to have a golf cart registration according to Indiana laws.

-This means you must have a vehicle identification number, a valid driver’s license, and other motor vehicle requirements, such as inspection and insurance.
+This means you must have a vehicle identification number (VIN), a valid driver’s license, and other requirements, such as inspection and insurance.

-According to state law, you will also need a license plate, which you must display on both the front and back of golf carts and be visible at all times.
+You will also need a license plate to be displayed on both the front and back of the golf cart.

 Additionally, the letters and numbers on your plate must align, be visible, and be easy to read.